contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A new convert should understand the basic doctrine of the gospel before receiving a patriarchal blessing.

-If a baptized member has an intellectual disability, the bishop may issue a recommend only when, in consultation with the parents, he believes there is a sufficient level of understanding.
-Members should keep in mind that a patriarchal blessing is for the recipient and not for the parents.
+A member who has an intellectual disability, his or her parents (where applicable), and the bishop counsel together about whether he or she should receive a patriarchal blessing.
+They counsel about whether the member has a basic ability to understand the blessing.

 When possible, a missionary should receive a patriarchal blessing before beginning missionary service.
 A missionary who is in residence at a missionary training center may receive a patriarchal blessing only when all of the following apply: